Vivic (OTCMKTS:VIVC) Shares Down 45%

-Vivic Corp.
-(OTCMKTS:VIVC) shares were down 45% on Wednesday .
+Shares of Vivic Corp.
+(OTCMKTS:VIVC) were down 45% during mid-day trading on Wednesday .
 The company traded as low as $0.55 and last traded at $0.55.
-Approximately 6,714 shares traded hands during mid-day trading, an increase of 229% from the average daily volume of 2,041 shares.
+Approximately 6,714 shares were traded during mid-day trading, an increase of 229% from the average daily volume of 2,041 shares.
 The stock had previously closed at $1.00.

 Vivic Company Profile (OTCMKTS:VIVC)